Undergraduate Department of Art History

 College of Fine Arts

-Chair: Lorenzo Pericolo; Professors: Neuman; Associate Professors: Bearor, Carrasco, Dowell, Jolles, Jones, Leitch, Niell; Assistant Professors: Bick, Killian, Loic; Instructional Specialist III: Hudson; Professors Emeriti: Draper, Freiberg, Gerson, Nasgaard, Weingarden; Courtesy Professors: Berry, de Grummond, Emmerson, Lee, McLane, Pfaff, Pullen
+Chair: Lorenzo Pericolo; Assistant Chair: Jean Hudson; Professors: Leitch, Neuman; Associate Professors: Bearor, Beauchamp-Byrd, Bick, Carrasco, Dowell, Jolles, Jones, Niell; Assistant Professors: Killian, Loic; Professors Emeriti: Draper, Freiberg, Gerson, Nasgaard, Weingarden; Courtesy Professors: Ali, Boda, de Grummond, Emmerson, Lee, Pfaff, Pullen

 The Department of Art History offers programs leading to the Bachelor of Arts (BA) in the history and criticism of art, the Master of Arts (MA) in the history and criticism of art, the Master of Arts (MA) in museum and cultural heritage studies, and the Doctor of Philosophy (PhD) in the history and criticism of art.
-At the introductory undergraduate level, students learn about art, creative practices, and visual and material culture in a wide variety of geographic, cultural and historical contexts.
-Each student will be able to analyze works of art and artifacts by examining the basic elements of the works studied and by developing a visual memory.
-At the advanced undergraduate level, students are introduced to theoretical and critical concerns in the discipline and explore one specific culture or historical period in depth.
-By providing students with the core competencies in the discipline, including a critical aptitude for professionally informed, advanced research in art history, the program objective is to prepare the student for a professional career either in academic art history or in a related profession, including work in museums, archives, galleries, and publishing.
+At the introductory undergraduate level, students learn about art, creative practices, and visual and material culture in a wide variety of geographic, cultural, and historical contexts.
+Each student will be able to analyze works of art and visual and material culture by examining the basic formal and contextual elements of the works studied and by developing a visual memory.
+At the intermediate undergraduate level, students are introduced to theoretical and critical concerns in disciplinary sub-fields and the broader field.
+At the advanced undergraduate level, students explore different historical periods, cultural contexts, and media in depth and conduct sustained research on these topics.
+By providing students with the core competencies in the discipline, including critical aptitude for professionally informed, advanced research and writing in art history, the program objective is to prepare the student for a professional career in academic art history or related fields, including work in museums, archives, galleries, and publishing.

 The Department of Art History is supported by an array of resources, including classrooms, seminar rooms, a teaching lab that is fully equipped for multimedia presentations, and a media center under the direction of a full-time curator.
 The media center houses a comprehensive collection of digital resources, including a database of more than 45,000 images.
 Additionally, the School of Art and Design Library includes over 6,500 art-related books.
 The University library holdings are extensive and include a rare book and facsimile collection.
 The library supports many electronic resources and an excellent interlibrary loan division.
 The resources of the Ringling Museum Library as well as those held by other state universities in Florida are also available.

-The University Museum of Fine Arts houses several permanent collections and is used for temporary exhibitions.
+The University Museum of Fine Arts houses several permanent collections and is used for temporary exhibitions, student research, and course visits.
 The University administers the Ringling Museum in Sarasota, with its internationally known collection of European and Asian art.
 Internships are available at each of the Florida State University's museums.

 Students have the opportunity to pursue independent research at the Florida State University Study Centers in Florence, London, Panamá, Paris, and Valencia.
 The Florence program is used extensively by students of the history of art for the study of the Italian language and arts, and for archival work and offers annual teaching and assistantships for art history doctoral students.
 The London Study Center offers opportunities for internships at major London museums.
 The Paris program hosts a specialized program in art history taught by the Department of Art History faculty.
 Archaeological experience is available at the Etruscan and Roman sites of Cetamura del Chianti and Poggio delle Civitelle at San Venanzo, the University's field school excavations in Italy.